 Currently, PLI offers below mentioned traditional endowment products.

 This is exactly like LIC’s Whole Life Policy.
 The nominee will receive the accrued bonus and sum assured after the death of the policyholder.
 Minimum age at entry is 19 Yrs and the maximum is 55 Yrs.
 Minimum Sum assured is Rs.20, 000 and maximum Sum Assured is Rs.10, 00,000.

 2) Endowment Assurance (Santosh).

-This is a typical endowment plan where a policyholder gets sum assured along with bonus if he survive until the maturity period.
-In case of his death during the policy period, then his nominee will receive the sum assured along with accrued bonus.
-Eligibility criteria are same as that of Whole Life Assurance Policy (Suraksha).
+This is a typical endowment plan where a policyholder gets sum assured along with a bonus if he survives until the maturity period.
+In case of his death during the policy period, then his nominee will receive the sum assured along with an accrued bonus.
+Eligibility criteria are the same as that of Whole Life Assurance Policy (Suraksha).